Locations:

 When will I know the results of my albumin blood test?

 It might take a few days to get the results of your albumin blood test.
-Ask your healthcare provider when you can expect your results.
+Ask your healthcare provider when you can expect them.
+Once you receive them, ask your provider what your results mean.

 A note from Cleveland Clinic